GAIA-X4PLC-AAD/ontology-management-base/docs/2-architecture/03-ontology-discovery.md

 If validation fails with "ontology not found":

-1. Check the prefix in your `@context`
+1. Check the domain entry in `artifacts/catalog-v001.xml`
-2. Verify the file exists in `artifacts/<ontology>/`
+2. Verify the file exists at the catalog path
-3. Clear the cache: `rm .ontology_iri_cache.json`
+3. Confirm you are running from the repository root

 ### Slow Discovery

 For large repositories:

 1. Install `oxrdflib` for faster parsing
-2. Use `--force-load` to skip discovery and load all ontologies
-3. Check cache validity
+2. Reduce data size or scope the domain with `--domain`